Have you had to resort to people knocking on your front door instead of using the doorbell?

 As above, make sure all wires are tight at the transformer.

-If you have a multi-meter or volt meter, test the terminal screws for voltage.
+If you have a multi-meter or volt meter, test the two big terminal screws for voltage.

-If there is none, then you’ll need to replace the doorbell transformer.
+If there is no voltage reading, then you’ll need to replace the doorbell transformer.

 You can also test it by touching the terminals together with a small wire (it’s low voltage, so don’t worry about shock – there will be a tiny, non-harmful spark at the most).